Cyber-Physical Systems & Intermittent Computing

 Designing computing stacks that gracefully tolerate power failures, enabling batteryless devices to deliver dependable sensing and actuation in the wild.

-Welcome to my academic home on the web.
-I am an Assistant Professor at Lahore University of Management Sciences (LUMS), where I mentor the next generation of systems researchers while directing high-impact initiatives in embedded intelligence.
+Welcome to my academic profile.
+I am an Assistant Professor at Lahore University of Management Sciences (LUMS), where I mentor the next generation of systems researchers and lead initiatives in embedded intelligence.
+Also, I am leading SysNet Lab.

-Prior to LUMS, I was an ERCIM Alain Bensoussan Postdoctoral Fellow with Thiemo Voigt at RISE-SICS in Stockholm.
-My research investigates the foundations of cyber-physical systems with a particular emphasis on transiently powered platforms, embedded system security, and network forensics.
+Before joining LUMS, I was an ERCIM Alain Bensoussan Postdoctoral Fellow working with Prof. Thiemo Voigt at RISE-SICS in Stockholm.
+My research explores the foundations of cyber-physical systems, with a focus on transiently powered platforms, embedded system security, and network forensics.

-I completed my Ph.D. in Computer Science at the Department of Electronics, Information, and Bioengineering (DEIB), Politecnico di Milano, under the guidance of Associate Professor Luca Mottola.
-Earlier, I contributed to the Systems and Networks Lab at the National University of Computer and Emerging Sciences, working with Associate Professor Affan A. Syed.
-My academic roots include an MS in Computer Science and a BS in Telecommunications from FAST-NUCES—experiences that seeded a lifelong fascination with crafting dependable, human-centered technology.
+I earned my Ph.D. in Computer Science from the Department of Electronics, Information, and Bioengineering (DEIB) at Politecnico di Milano in 2017, advised by Prof. Luca Mottola.
+Previously, I was a researcher at the Systems and Networks Lab at the National University of Computer and Emerging Sciences, collaborating with Associate Professor Affan A. Syed.
+My background includes an MS in Computer Science and a BS in Telecommunications from FAST-NUCES—experiences that laid the groundwork for my focus on dependable, human-centered technology.

 From resilient architectures to secure deployments, my research tackles the practical challenges of making ubiquitous computing sustainable.